Our Group

 DNA Supramolecular Chemistry

-Utilizing only a minimal set of DNA strands, we build unique 3D structures for uses in applications such as drug delivery and organization of other materials.
-This strategy allows us to make complex constructs using less DNA than other methods.
+Using only a minimal set of DNA strands, we build unique 3D structures for applications such as drug delivery and the organization of other materials.
+This strategy allows us to make complex constructs that will be useful for translation to clinical applications.

 Expanding the DNA Toolbox

-In the Sleiman lab, we work towards interfacing DNA with many other materials, including organic molecules, metal ions, and inorganic nanomaterials, to explore how DNA can be used to modify and organize these moieties.
-We also make sequence-defined polymers with DNA.
+In the Sleiman lab, we work towards combining DNA with many other materials, including organic molecules, polymers, metal ions, and inorganic nanomaterials, to explore how DNA can be used to modify and organize these moieties.
+We make sequence-defined polymers with DNA, and study their ability to act as cancer therapies.